Vostok-space/vostok/README.md

     $ result/ost run 'Out.Int(999 * 555, 0); Out.Ln' -infr .

-The parameter '-infr.' indicates the path to the infrastructure, which also includes the path, where located library module Out.
+The parameter '-infr .' indicates the path to the infrastructure, which also includes the path, where located library module Out.

 Example of executable binary build: